EMPLOYEES

 Total man-hours worked

-The leading cause of accidents in 2022 involved harvesting operations accounting for about 35% (injury from thorn pricks, debris falling into eyes during harvesting and pruning, injury from stalk cutting and buffalo related accidents) followed by commuting accidents, slips and fall cases and accidents related to locomotives/cages.
+The leading cause of accidents in 2023 involved harvesting operations accounting for about 36% (injury from thorn pricks, debris falling into eyes during harvesting and pruning, injury from stalk cutting and buffalo related accidents) followed by commuting accidents, slips and fall cases and accidents related to locomotives/cages.

-*The difference of LTIFR between our Malaysian and Indonesian operations is due to 8 working hours per day for Malaysia while 7 working hours per day in Indonesia.
-In addition to that, the OSHA of Indonesia stipulates that any accidents regardless the manday lost shall be reported to JAMSOSTEK whereas OSHA of Malaysia stipulates that any accidents above 4 manday lost shall be reported to DOSH/JKKP and SOCSO.
+The difference of LTIFR between our Malaysian and Indonesian operations is due to 7.5 working hours per day for Malaysia while 7 working hours per day in Indonesia.
+In addition to that, the OSHA of Indonesia stipulates that any accidents regardless the manday lost shall be reported to JAMSOSTEK whereas OSHA of Malaysia stipulates that any accidents above 4 mandays lost shall be reported to DOSH/JKKP and SOCSO.

-The statistic on high incidence or high risk of diseases related to their occupation in 2022 is shown below:
+The statistic on high incidence or high risk of diseases related to their occupation in 2023 is shown below: